EdgeVerve/oe-metadata-ui/README.md

 you can add boot script in test/boot folder.
 This will be executed as part of boot in application.

 Similarly you can also have middleware/mixins for testing - which is mostly not required.

+### Documentation

+#### Templates
+Specify path under client.templatePath: [...] in config.json

+Observed that `embedsMany` fields need to be posted with underscore-prefix.
+"addresses" -> the property is generated as "_addresses"